tryolabs/aws-workshop/workshop/vpc-subnets-bastion/04-load-balancer.md

 # Load Balancer

-At this point we need to create a Load Balancer to be able to route inbound request from web to our instances thru the Load Balancer.
+At this point we need to create a Load Balancer to be able to route  request from the web to our instances.

 ## Create a new Load Balancer
 1. Go to EC2 under Computer section